 MAIN: Management dell'Innovazione

-Research carried out by the researchers at MAIN aims at describing, understanding, explaining and facilitating the management of innovation in private firms, public administrations and cities/regions.
-Innovation processes are here interpreted from a technological, managerial, cultural and institutional perspective.
+Research carried out by researchers in the MAIN area aims at describing, understanding, explaining and facilitating the management of innovation in private businesses, public administrations and cities/regions.
+Innovation processes are studied from a technological, managerial, organization, cultural and institutional perspective.

 MAIN builds upon a long tradition of business studies in Pisa under the leadership of Prof. Riccardo Varaldo.
-It has evolved from a collection of key projects, such as the Link National Project (1998-2001) which has led to the establishment of a new science and technology pole in Pontedera, near Pisa.
-In MAIN, a group of professors, researchers and PhD students combine their expertise in order to increase the opportunities for cross-fertilisation.
-Most MAIN members have a management background and their individual specialisations cover a wide range of topics, ranging from management of technology, to finance, from cost accounting to International relations, and they are united in their approach and overarching theme of research.
-Within this context, research carried out in MAIN is characterised by a multidisciplinary approach, by an empirical orientation and by a commitment to theory building.
+It has somehow started from large projects, such as the Link National Project (1998-2001), which led to the establishment of a new science and technology pole (now the Institute of Biorobotics), in Pontedera, near Pisa, in close connection with Piaggio, the company which makes the world famous Vespa.
+In MAIN, professors, researchers and PhD students combine their expertise to increase the opportunities for cross-fertilisation.
+Most MAIN members have a management background and their individual specialisations cover a wide range of topics, ranging from management of technology, to finance, accounting and international relations.
+Within this context, research carried out in MAIN is characterised by a multidisciplinary approach, with a strong empirical orientation and commitment to theory building.

-- an intense interaction with a number of International research centres, such as the Centre for Open Innovation at the University of California at Berkeley;
+- intense interaction with international research centres, such as the Centre for Open Innovation at the University of California at Berkeley;

-- continuous interaction with small and large firms, which partecipate to both executive education programmes (Master and PhD courses) and provide idead and funds for research activities;
+- a continuous interaction with small and large established firms, which partecipate to both executive education programmes (Master and PhD courses) and provide new ideas and funds for collaborative research activities;

-- a fruitful collaboration with other Institutes at Scuola Superiore Sant’Anna, and in particolar with those in technological field, such as engineering and life sciences;
+- a fruitful collaboration with other Institutes at Scuola Superiore Sant’Anna, in different technological fields, such as robotics, engineering and life sciences;

-- the active participation of MAIN professors and researchers in networks and organizations where scientific research and theory meets practice and policy making, such as regional government initiatives and national and international associations.
+- the active participation of MAIN professors and researchers in networks and organizations where scientific research and theory meet practice and policy making, such as regional and national government initiatives and international institutions.